CONABIO/docker-python-fmask/README.md

 ```
 docker build -t python-fmask .
 ```
 Once the image is created we can use it to download and process the scenes.
 We can start with a simple example.
-To download the landsat scene:
+To download the landsat scene, we change the working directory.
+Once in the desired directory:

 ```
 docker run -v $(pwd):/data python-fmask gsutil -cp gs://earthengine-public/landsat/L7/026/046/LE70260462013004ASN00.tar.bz /data